Lake Erie site taken off list of

 Location: Erie, Pa.

-Key partners (public and private): Great Lakes Restoration Initiative, City of Erie, Erie Sewer Authority, Pennsylvania Department of Environmental Protection, Pennsylvania Sea Grant, Erie County Conservation District, the U.S. Environmental Protection Agency and numerous other partners.
+Key partners: Great Lakes Restoration Initiative, City of Erie, Erie Sewer Authority, Pennsylvania Department of Environmental Protection, Pennsylvania Sea Grant, Erie County Conservation District, the U.S. Environmental Protection Agency and numerous other partners

-Results and accomplishments: Bottom sediment in the bay is cleaner and fewer fish have tumors.
-Restoration work in streams that drain into the bay, and the replacement of paved areas with pervious surfaces that trap polluted runoff, improved fish habitat and reduced the amount of sediment washing into the bay by 334 tons annually.
+Bottom sediment in the bay is cleaner and fewer fish have tumors.
+Restoration work in streams that drain into the bay, and the replacement of paved areas with permeable surfaces that trap polluted runoff, improved fish habitat and reduced the amount of sediment washing into the bay by 334 tons annually.